Bendegó meteorite: Transport to Museum

 News of the finding quickly spread.
 In 1785, governor D. Rodrigues Menezes arranged for it to be transported to Salvador, however, the meteorite's excessive weight made transportation difficult.
 The cart it was on ran out of control down a hill and the meteorite fell into a dry stream bed, 180 meters away from the spot where it was originally found.
 It remained there until 1888, when it was recovered and brought to the National Museum.

+First Research

+In 1810 the stone was visited by the British mineralogist Aristides Franklin Mornay, who confirmed that it was a meteorite.
+With great difficulty he managed to remove some fragments, which were sent to the Royal Society of London, together with a description of personal observations, to be investigated by the scientist William Wollaston, who in 1816 published an article about the stone in the scientific journal Philosophical Transactions.

+In 1820, German naturalists Spix and Martius went to see the meteorite, which was still found on the remains of the cart with which it had fallen down the hill in 1785.
+After setting fire to the stone for more than 24 hours, they managed to remove some fragments that were taken to Europe, the largest of which was donated to the Munich Museum.

 Description and composition

 The meteorite is an irregular mass, 2.20 × 1.45 × 0.58 m reminding, in appearance, an asteroid.
 It has numerous depressions on the surface and cylindrical holes oriented parallel to its greater length.
 These holes were formed by the burning of the troilite, during the transatmospheric passage of the meteorite, since the sulfide has a lower melting point than the rest of the meteorite, consuming more quickly.
-It is a metallic meteorite, consisting basically of iron, with the following elements: 6.6% Ni, 0.47% Co, 0.22% P, and traces of S and C in much smaller quantities, only measured in parts by million.
+It is a metallic meteorite, consisting basically of iron, with the following elements: 6.6% Ni, 0.47% Co, 0.22% P, and traces of S and C in much smaller quantities, only measured in parts per million.

+The meteorite has characteristic Widmanstätten pattern iron/nickel crystals as will as inclusions containing phosphorus and sulfur.]